HussainAther/journalism/src/python/README.md

     - Comments in the input files must begin with #.
     - Uses pandas as a method of storing and manipulating data with DataFRames and matplotlib for plotting graphs.

-* `curriculaAnalysis.py` : This script analyzes the Data Science curricula across universities.
+* In `curricula`, `curriculaAnalysis.py` : This script analyzes the Data Science curricula across universities.
     - Usage: `python curriculaAnalysis.py`
     - Requirements: pandas, matplotlib.
     - Uses the curricula `.csv` files in the `data/curricula` directory as input.